 In cases of Gender Based Harassment and Violence that falls outside the scope of Title IX, the Investigator will share the report with the Director of Student Conduct, who will determine the proper resolution of the complaint.
-When the Director determines that there is sufficient information gathered to suggest that a policy violation may have occurred, the Director or a designee will notify the complainant and the respondent and request that a formal student conduct hearing occur.
-At the hearing, the complainant and respondent each have the opportunity to present their side of the story and ask questions.
-The hearing officers will base their decision on a preponderance of the evidence as to whether the respondent is responsible for conduct in violation of university policy.
+When the Director determines that there is sufficient information gathered to suggest that a policy violation may have occurred, the Director or a designee will notify the complainant and the respondent and request that a formal student conduct hearing will occur.